devastetormn/Nmap-Tool/README.md

 # Nmap-Tool
+Nmap It's an advanced tool to scan Network
-This Nmap Tool Shows Every (almost) command of nmap, and they are executable on the tool
+This Tool Shows Every (almost) command of nmap, in a fancy way there are these commands + functions in the tool

 [ipconfig] shows your ip
 [nmap -sV] Version detection                 [nmap -A] Aggressive scan                    [nmap -sC] Default scripts